algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 ```
 *Code section in go_Boards_Constraints.pcf whre switches are initialized*

-The code for the racooon movement is similar to cars movement except we add also inputs to control the raccoon movements.
+The code for the raccoon movement is similar to that of the cars; however, it also includes inputs to control the raccoon's movements.

 ```Verilog
 (input            i_Clk,